VitRod/VitRod/README.md

 ### True Quotes
 ### - If you want it, work for it. / You can if you think you can.
 George Reeves / Stay hungry.
 Stay foolish.
 Steve Jobs
 ### - If you want it, work for it. / Whatever you are, be a good one.
-Abraham Lincoln / Grow through what you go through.
+Abraham Lincoln / Grow through what you go through. / Do it with passion or not at all.
+### - If it matters to you, you’ll find a way.
+Charlie Gilkey / He believed he could, so he did. / Forget about style; worry about results.
+Bobby Orr